 I first wrote this Lending Loop review in late 2016, right after the service opened back up (it ran into some regulatory problems, mostly because it was so new and the powers to be didn’t really know what to do).
 Let’s take a closer look at how the service works and how things have changed in last couple years.

 The first step is signing up for an account.
 It wasn’t a cumbersome experience.
 It took maybe five minutes of my time, although I just skimmed some of the small print.
 GASP DON’T TELL THE CHILDREN.

 You also have to fill out an investor profile.
 My risk tolerance is VERY AGGRESSIVE because I’m a badass who lit four buildings on fire before breakfast.
 THE RUSH, BABY.

 Lending Loop does take some fees, but they’re not excessive.
-They take 3.5% off the value of the loan as their fee.
-So if a borrower is looking for $50,000, they’re getting $48,250.
-They also take 1.5% of each payment as a fee for processing.
-So my two loans that average 18% will only pay me 16.5%.
-I’m okay with that.
+They take 3.5% off the value of the loan as their cut.
+So if a business is looking for $50,000, they’re getting $48,250.
+They also take 1.5% of the interest as a charge for processing the loan.
+So an 18% interest rate nets out to 16.5% for the borrower.

 Note that you have to pay taxes on your gains.
 Lending Loop makes this easy, automatically sending you the tax slips each February.

 How is my investment doing?

 I recently took a few minutes to scrutinize my Lending Loop portfolio, as well as putting some cash back to work, and I was pleasantly surprised at the results.